billingsmoore/easy_text_clustering/README.md

 6. A simple automated test suite has been added to the repo.
 7. An optimization method has been added to allow for easy optimization of hyperparameters
 8. A stand-alone Optimizer class been added
+9. You can now infer a ClusterClassifier object using a previously trained ClusterClassifier
+10. Saving and loading now works even if certain properties are not yet defined for the ClusterClassifier

 Additionally, a substantial amount of documentation has been added to this repository for both the new functionality and the original functionality, improving readability and usability.
 This documentation is available as comments in the code and below in this README.